hashicorp/packer/website/source/guides/packer-on-cicd/build-virtualbox-image.html.md

 to a TeamCity Server.

 The Packer VirtualBox builder requires access to VirtualBox.
-Virtualization is not universally available on cloud instances, so we recommend you run these builds on either a bare metal server, or cloud instances which support nested virtualization, such as Azure or GCP.
+Virtualization is not universally supported on cloud instances, so we recommend you run these builds on either a bare metal server, or cloud instances which support nested virtualization, such as Azure or GCP.
 This is also true for the [VMWare](/docs/builders/vmware.html) and the [QEMU](/docs/builders/qemu.html)